 Don't immediately execute the hostage if you start taking shots:

-Unless you have gotten the hostages frequency and told their buddies over "radio" (Teamspeak) that you will kill the hostage if you take any/anymore shots, or have gotten the hostage to tell their buddies over the radio themself, you cannot kill the hostage.
+Unless you have gotten the hostages frequency and told their buddies over "radio" (Teamspeak) that you will kill the hostage if you take any/anymore shots, you cannot kill the hostage.
+Please note that YOU CANNOT USE THE HOSTAGE TO CONTAT THEIR FRIENDS AND TELL THEM TO STOP SHOOTING under the current rules.
 Sometimes there may be other people who have KOS rights on you and have nothing to do with the hostage(s), other times people simply don't understand the rules and think they can get involved and start shooting the "bad people" and your hostage(s) shouldn't suffer for this, nor should you risk a ban.

 Remember that if you kill your hostage, you are potentially losing the only leverage you have to stop their friends from coming in to try and kill you.